polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 <a name="example-static-information" id="example-static-information"></a>

-:::example "Example: Information not necessarily tied to a specific context"
+:::tip[Example: Information not necessarily tied to a specific context]

 Continuing the chat application example, it might very well be possible to move messages written in a private chat between two actors from one server to another.
 An exemplary